ZacharyGeurts/AMOURANTHRTX/README.md

 Pre-Alpha Linux SDK for RTX software development.
 Built with and for Vibe Coding.
-BUILD YOUR OWN AND CATCH UP WITH ME AT LEAST!!!
-THIS IS Zero cost perfection.
-Really short code.
-I have the whole thing in my head atm.
-I am smart enough to enjoy the hassle and getting better at repairs.
-We put names on memory.
-Hexidecimal.
-Boo!
-If you do not like C++ code then see the Wiki version.

 Multiplatfom Linux SDK sufficient for an industry reset.
 This is not a SDK per se, but this is Vulkan SDK free RTX access and no middleman of note.
 Living world at no computational cost.